savonet/book/language.md

 Other useful functions are

-- `file.exists`: test whether a file exists
+- `file.exists`: test whether a file exists,
-- `file.write`: write in a file
+- `file.write`: write in a file,
-- `file.remove`: remove a file
+- `file.remove`: remove a file,
-- `file.ls`: list the files present in a directory
+- `file.ls`: list the files present in a directory.

 Also, convenient functions for working on paths are present in the `path`
 record:

-- `path.dirname`: get the directory of a path
+- `path.dirname`: get the directory of a path,
-- `path.basename`: get the file name without the directory from a path
+- `path.basename`: get the file name without the directory from a path,
-- `path.home`: home directory of user
+- `path.home`: home directory of user,

 and so on.